How to delete downloads on Mac: How I reclaimed gigabytes without lifting a finger

 To select all Downloads and delete them on a Mac, press Command + A. Then, press Command + Delete to delete all files at once.

-How do I easily delete files on my Mac?
+How do I easily delete downloads on my Mac?

 To easily delete files on your Mac, use CleanMyMac to quickly scan your Mac and remove unnecessary files with one click.

-How to delete downloads on Mac without mouse?
+How to delete downloads on Mac without a mouse?

 To delete downloads on the Mac without a mouse, press Command + Delete.